-With almost every aspect of your life being managed and transacted online, have you ever stopped to question how complacent you might be with your identity?
+We manage so many aspects of our life online.
+Have you ever stopped to question how complacent you might be with your identity?

 Is your phone suddenly out of service?

-Jonathan hears of at least a few cases of phone porting every month.
-If a fraudster gets hold of your mobile phone number and account details, they can call your provider, transferring your service to a new provider… and could then use your online banking SMS verification service to start emptying your bank accounts.
+There are a few cases of phone porting every month.
+If a fraudster gets hold of your mobile phone number and account details, they can call your provider, transferring your service to a new provider.
+The fraudster can use your online banking SMS verification service to start emptying your bank accounts.

 - If you suspect your phone has been hacked, call your phone provider and your bank immediately.